Lit Hub’s Fall 2019 Nonfiction Preview: Memoir

 Over a five-decade career, Jerome Robbins was hailed as the King of Broadway—he was the most coveted director-choreographer, famous for reinventing the Broadway musical and creating a vernacular American ballet.
 Edited by Amanda Vaill, Jerome Robbins, By Himself allows a glimpse into Robbins’ mind and process through intimate journal entries, drawings, photographs, writings from an unfinished memoir, and exchanges with—to name a few—Leonard Bernstein, Laurence Olivier, and Stephen Sondheim.
 What an exciting glimpse into the life of an extraordinary man.

-“To write about oneself may be to write of death, but to write about death is to write of everyone,” Anne Boyer wrote for
+“To write about oneself may be to write of death, but to write about death is to write of everyone,” Anne Boyer wrote for The New Yorker.
+Her gripping memoir of surviving cancer links her personal experience with cancer treatment and the US medical system to pathology in our culture, along with a literary tradition of writing on the body and illness.

 Mark Morris and Wesley Stace, Out Loud: A Memoir